AnAverageGitUser/aseprite-companion/README.md

   - The button "previous" on the first color group page and "next" on the last color group page now wrap around instead of staying on the same group page.
 - tag v1.2.0
-  - Added: Previously left/right clicking a color in a color group both set the foreground color.
+  - Previously left/right clicking a color in a color group both set the foreground color.
 Now a left click sets the foreground color and a right click sets the background color.
 - tag v1.1.2
-  - Fixed thanks to Eldresh: Bug: In Color Groups, when adding colors, the color at the last index in a palette can't be added.
+  - Fixed thanks to Eldresh: In Color Groups, when adding colors, the color at the last index in a palette couldn't be added.
 Instead, the color at index 0 is added.
 - tag v1.1.1
   - Added "Add Shades to Palette" button.